axelvaldez/radical-companies/_posts/3-fiat-model/making-fiat-bearable/2022-05-08-the-weakness-of-progressive-organizations.markdown

     <tr>
      <th>Decentralization & Transparency</th>
      <td>
       <p>I tried, but I didn't find a way to reduce it to one word.
 You need both.
-They are vector, they specify a range.
+Decntralization and transparency specify a range, they are vectors.
 You can be mvoe towards more or less decentralizationh and more or less transparent dependind on choices you make, decision you take.</p>
       <p>.</p>
      </td>
     <tr>